MrEnergy64/IPventur-basic.sh/README.md

 This little helping tool, collects IP addresses and open ports with nmap and fping (need to be installed).
 To start the tool and invest MAC addresses as well:

+chmod +x IPventur-eng.sh (or chmod +x IPventur-ger.sh)

 sudo ./IPventur-eng.sh 192.168.1.0/24 <=network example (German version IPventur-ger.sh)

-The script will check first if nmap and fping available, and when yes, it will starts with the investigation.
+The script will check first, if nmap and fping available, and when yes, it will starts with the investigation.

 Feel free to change the nmap parameters with your own wishes!